-However help is at hand in the form of an age old Chinese herbal formula called Bao He Wan which is available at our clinic or from any herb store in Chinatown.
+However, help is at hand in the form of an age-old Chinese herbal formula called Bao He Wan which is available at our clinic.
 It can be used either to treat a hangover or as a preventative if you take it before you start to drink.
 It’s particularly useful for treating the digestive problems associated with a hangover and when combined with lots of water or fruit juice, it can be a great way of treating a fragile system after too much holiday indulgence.
 The ingredients include hawthorn fruit and radish seed which get your digestive system flowing again combined with tangerine peel, melia, pinellia, and ginger which treat nausea and headache.
 White peony helps your liver to function normally and poria harmonizes the relationship between your liver and your digestive system.
 Coptis and forsythia clear heat and help treat that clammy feeling after one drink too many.

-Of course the best advice is to take steps to prevent a hangover during this holiday season.
+Of course, the best advice is to take steps to prevent a hangover!
 Don’t drink on an empty stomach and alternate each alcoholic drink with a soft drink or glass of water.